As the popularity of e-cigarettes and vaping devices continues to soar, questions arise regarding their compatibility with airplane smoke detectors.

 Airplane smoke detectors are designed to detect particles or gases that are typically associated with fires.
 While they may be sensitive enough to detect certain chemicals found in vape vapor, such as propylene glycol or nicotine, they are not specifically calibrated to detect these substances.

 It is unlikely that airplane smoke detectors can reliably detect vape vapor.
+But as seen in our video, too much vape smoke will indeed trigger them to alarm.
 It is important for passengers who vape to adhere to safety regulations and guidelines provided by airlines to ensure a safe and comfortable travel experience.